HanoverStatsLabs/resources/labs/Lab2Instructions.md

 \vfill

-8. Why does it make sense that the distribution is unimodal?
-Does the mode's value make sense?
+8. Does the mode's value make sense?
+Why does it make sense that the distribution is unimodal?

 \vfill
 \newpage

-9. Using the data table and sorting the female column, identify the 3 counties with the smallest percent of females.
-Possible reasons for a small female percentage could be the presence of a larger male prison or military base compared to the county population.
+9. Using the data table and sorting the `female` column, identify the 3 counties with the smallest percent of females.
+Possible reasons for a small female percentage could be the presence of a large male prison or military base compared to the county population.
 Does this explanation seem to apply to the 3 counties (Hint: Wikipedia or Google search)?

 \vfill